aptech/docs/docs/CR-qqrep.rst

 ----------------
 Computes the orthogonal-triangular (QR) decomposition of a matrix *x*, such that: :math:`X[., E] = Q_1R`

-..
-DANGER:: fix equations. corrupted equations below have been left empty.

 Format
 ----------------
 .. function:: { q1, r, e } = qqrep(x, pvt)